crystal-lang/rfcs/text/0014-cancelable-timers.md

 `EXPIRED`.
 We could return a `Bool` but then we'd be left wondering whether `true` means expired or canceled.

-We introduce a `Fiber::CancelationToken` struct for wrapping the atomic value and to represent the cancelation token as a fully opaque type (you can't inadvertently tamper with the value).
+We introduce a `Fiber::CancellationToken` struct for wrapping the atomic value and to represent the cancellation token as a fully opaque type (you can't inadvertently tamper with the value).

 The public API can do with a few methods:

-- `Fiber.sleep(duration : Time::Span, & : Fiber::CancelationToken ->) : Fiber::TimeoutResult`
+- `Fiber.sleep(duration : Time::Span, & : Fiber::CancellationToken ->) : Fiber::TimeoutResult`
-- `Fiber.sleep(*, until : Time::Span, & : Fiber::CancelationToken ->) : Fiber::TimeoutResult`
+- `Fiber.sleep(*, until : Time::Span, & : Fiber::CancellationToken ->) : Fiber::TimeoutResult`

   Sets the flag and increments the value of the atomic.
-Yields the cancelation token (aka the new atomic value) so the caller can record it (the block is a called-before-suspend callback), then delegates to the event loop to suspend the calling fiber and eventually resume it when the timeout expires, if it
+Yields the cancellation token (aka the new atomic value) so the caller can record it (the block is a called-before-suspend callback), then delegates to the event loop to suspend the calling fiber and eventually resume it when the timeout expires, if it